 I remember him telling me of a revelation during his education.
 “Everything is marketing!”

 But we spoke often on the phone, typically for hours.
-As an adult, Allan became incredibly well read and astute about history, and loved to tell me about the sensational, sinister, and heroic history of Portland’s founders.
+As an adult, Allan became incredibly well read and astute about history, and loved to tell me about the sensational, sinister, and heroic history of Portland’s early days.

 Amanda, Allan and their baby triplets.
 From left: one of them, and another one, and another one.

-He was also a gifted guitarist, I am not typically a guy who seeks out live music, but there was something truly special about his work with The Reverb Brothers, I read a review once that said it was “the ultimate in music therapy” and I think that is true, it simply made you a happier person to hear a Reverb Brothers set.
+He was also a gifted guitarist.
+I am not typically a guy who seeks out live music, but there was something truly special about his work with The Reverb Brothers.
+I read a review once that said it was “the ultimate in music therapy” and that was true.
+It simply made you a happier person to hear a Reverb Brothers set.

-(I always loved the organizing pricinple of those Oyster Feeds.
+(I always loved the organizing principle of those Oyster Feeds.
 You were welcome to come if you were a Lemley, were married to a Lemley, knew a Lemley, had ever met a Lemley, or had on at least one occasion seen a Lemley.
-In other words, the Lemleys were friendly people, and the vibe was always amazing.)
+In other words, the Lemleys were friendly people, and it was the world’s least exclusive family reunion.
+For them, pretty much everybody was family.)

 Gathered at an Oyster Feed on Sept.
 7, 2015.
 We are spread out all over the country, so this was a rather rare meeting of the cousins.
 Everyone here is a grandchild of Arzell and Helene Lemley.
 Back row from left: me, Dan Moore, David Stump Jr. Front row from left: Allan, Nancy Soreng, Ken and Jan.